Navy Medical Service Corps

 The United States Navy Medical Service Corps is a staff corps of the U.S. Navy, consisting of officers engaged in medical support duties.
 It includes healthcare scientists and researchers, comprising around 60% of its personnel, and healthcare administrators, comprising the remaining 40%.
 Many of the latter are former enlisted hospital corpsmen, the Medical Service Corps Inservice Procurement Program (MSC-IPP) being one of several routes from enlisted service to commissioned status.
 The Medical Service Corps has around 2,600 serving commissioned officers.

 Prior Chiefs / Directors

+Mission of the Medical Service Corps

+The Medical Service Corps actively supports the Navy and Marine Corps team and Navy Medicine’s readiness and health benefits missions with a community of active duty and reserve component professionals.

 Organization

 The Navy Medical Service Corps was created on 4 August 1947 by act of the United States Congress.
 Originally it had four specialist sections: Supply and Administration, Optometry, Allied Sciences, and Pharmacy.
 Currently the Navy Medical Service Corps has three sections: Healthcare Administration, Healthcare Sciences, and Clinical Care Providers.

 Healthcare Sciences are subdivided into the following fields of specialty: